danydin/aws-cloud-practitioner/README.md

 # aws-cloud-practitioner

 ## S3 bucket & objects
-acl vs public bucket policy vs access point policies
+Q: acl vs public bucket policy vs access point policies
-ACLs: ACLs are a legacy method of controlling access to S3 resources.
-ACLs are attached to individual S3 objects or buckets and are used to grant or deny permissions to specific users or groups.
-ACLs can be used to define fine-grained access control for your S3 resources, but can be difficult to manage at scale.
-Bucket policies: are JSON-based documents that are attached to an S3 bucket and are used to control access to the bucket and its objects.
-Bucket policies can be used to grant or deny permissions to specific users, groups, or AWS accounts, and can be used to define fine-grained access control for your S3 resources.
-Bucket policies are more flexible and easier to manage than ACLs, and can be used to define more complex access control scenarios.
-Access point policies: Access point policies are JSON-based documents that are attached to an S3 access point and are used to control access to the access point and its objects.
-Access point policies can be used to grant or deny permissions to specific users, groups, or AWS accounts, and can be used to define fine-grained access control for your S3 resources.
-Access point policies are similar to bucket policies, but are attached to an access point instead of a bucket.
-The main difference between bucket policies and access point policies is the scope of the policy.
-Bucket policies apply to the entire bucket and all of its objects, while access point policies apply only to the access point and its objects.
-This means that access point policies can be used to define more granular access control for specific access points, while bucket policies provide broader access control for entire buckets. bucket policy vs user policy vs arn
-In AWS S3, bucket policies and user policies are two types of policies that are used to control access to S3 resources.
-ARN (Amazon Resource Name) is a unique identifier for an AWS resource, such as an S3 bucket or object.
-ARNs are used to specify the resource to which the policy applies.
-Bucket policies are attached to an S3 bucket and are used to control access to the bucket and its objects. user policies on the other hand are attached to an IAM user or group and are used to control access to specific S3 resources, by going to IAM dashboard in the aws search console you can create an IAM USER OR GROUP and attach one or more policies to the user or group.
-User policies are attached to individual IAM users, while group policies are attached to IAM groups, depends on what you defined and configured at IAM DASHBOARD. object writer object writer is a user or application that has permission to write objects to an S3 bucket.
-An object writer can upload new objects to an S3 bucket, modify existing objects, or delete objects from the bucket. you edit the premissio under the bucket premission tab then choose bucket policy -> edit and enter a json format policy to grant premission by specifcing the user arn id and specify what is allowed to edit, add, remove etc. Object write permission can be granted using S3 bucket policies or IAM policies, allowing you to control access to your S3 resources and improve security. sse-s3 encryption
-(Server-Side Encryption with S3-Managed Keys) is a feature that provides encryption of S3 objects at rest.
-SSE-S3 automatically encrypts objects when they are stored in S3, and decrypts them when they are retrieved.
-When SSE-S3 is enabled, S3 uses 256-bit Advanced Encryption Standard (AES-256) encryption to encrypt objects.
-The encryption keys are managed by S3, and are stored separately from the objects themselves.
-This provides an additional layer of security for your S3 objects, as it ensures that the encryption keys are not accessible to unauthorized users.
-With SSE-S3 enabled, all objects that are uploaded to the bucket will be automatically encrypted with AES-256 encryption.
-When objects are retrieved, S3 automatically decrypts them using the encryption keys that are managed by S3.
-It's worth noting that there are other methods of encrypting S3 objects, such as SSE-KMS (Server-Side Encryption with AWS KMS-Managed Keys) and SSE-C (Server-Side Encryption with Customer-Provided Keys).
-These methods provide more granular control over encryption keys and can be used in conjunction with SSE-S3 to provide comprehensive encryption of S3 objects. the encryption is used at "REST" only which means it protects against unauthorized access or data breaches to the PHYSICAL storage device, such as a hard drive or solid-state drive ONLY. bucket key - enabled bucket key enabled is a feature that allows you to use AWS KMS (Key Management Service) to manage the encryption keys for your S3 objects.
-When bucket key enabled is enabled, S3 generates a unique data key for each object that is stored in the bucket, and then encrypts the data key using a KMS customer master key (CMK) that the aws user provided when choosing to enable this option.
-Bucket key enabled can be used in conjunction with SSE-S3 (Server-Side Encryption with S3-Managed Keys) to provide additional encryption of S3 objects.
-When both bucket key enabled and SSE-S3 are enabled, S3 uses a unique data key for each object that is stored in the bucket, and encrypts the data key using a KMS customer master key (CMK).
-The data itself is also encrypted using SSE-S3. s3 static website hosting
+A: ACL (Access Control List), Public Bucket Policy, and Access Point Policies are different mechanisms in AWS S3 (Simple Storage Service) that allow you to control access to your S3 buckets and objects.
+Here's a brief explanation of each:
+ACL (Access Control List): ACLs are a legacy method of managing access to S3 buckets and objects.
+With ACLs, you can grant permissions to individual AWS accounts or predefined groups (e.g., authenticated users, all users) at the bucket or object level.
+ACLs provide basic control over access but can become complex to manage as the number of users and resources increases.
+Public Bucket Policy: A Public Bucket Policy is a JSON-based policy that allows you to define permissions for your S3 bucket and its objects.
+It provides more granular control than ACLs and allows you to specify rules for different types of access (e.g., read, write, list) to specific IP addresses, AWS accounts, or even anonymous users.
+Public Bucket Policies are commonly used to make specific buckets or objects publicly accessible.
+Access Point Policies: Access Points are a feature in S3 that allow you to create unique entry points for accessing your bucket.
+Access Point Policies are JSON-based policies that are attached to an access point.
+They provide fine-grained control over access to the objects within the access point.
+Access Point Policies allow you to define permissions for specific AWS accounts or IAM roles, and you can also specify conditions for access (e.g., time-based access, IP address restrictions).
+In summary, ACLs, Public Bucket Policies, and Access Point Policies are different mechanisms for controlling access to S3 buckets and objects.
+ACLs are a legacy method, while Public Bucket Policies and Access Point Policies provide more granular control and flexibility.
+Public Bucket Policies are used to make buckets or objects publicly accessible, while Access Point Policies are used to control access to objects through access points.
+It's recommended to use Public Bucket Policies or Access Point Policies for managing access to S3 resources, as they offer more advanced features and are easier to manage than ACLs.

+Q: Explain Bucket Policy
+A: A bucket policy attached directly to an S3 bucket in the s3 console.
+It is a resource-based policy that allows you to define permissions for the bucket and its objects.
+Bucket policies are written in JSON format.
+Bucket policies are used to control access to the entire bucket or specific objects within the bucket.
+You can grant permissions to AWS accounts, IAM users, IAM roles, or even anonymous users.
+Bucket policies are commonly used to make buckets or objects publicly accessible, define cross-account access, or enforce specific access controls for the bucket.

+Q: What's object writer
+A: an object writer in the context of AWS S3 refers to the entity or component responsible for writing or uploading objects to an S3 bucket.
+It can be a person using the AWS Management Console, a user executing AWS CLI commands, an application using AWS SDKs, or a third-party tool or library.

+Q: explain sse-s3 encryption & bucket key
+A: SSE-S3 (Server-Side Encryption with S3) is a feature provided by AWS S3 (Simple Storage Service) that allows you to encrypt your data at rest in S3 buckets.
+When you enable SSE-S3 encryption, AWS automatically encrypts your objects before storing them in S3 and decrypts them when you retrieve them. at "REST" means it encrypt the data against unauthorized access / data breaches to the PHYSICAL storage device e.g. the solid-state drive.
+Enabling SSE-S3 with a bucket key provides an additional layer of security by allowing you to use your own encryption key to protect your data in S3.
+It gives you more control over the encryption process and ensures that only you have access to the key used for encryption and decryption.

+Q: s3 static website hosting
-S3, static website hosting is a feature that allows you to host static websites directly from an S3 bucket.
+A: S3, static website hosting is a feature that allows you to host static websites directly from an S3 bucket.
 Static websites are websites that consist of HTML, CSS, JavaScript, and other static files, and do not require server-side processing or dynamic content.
 With static website hosting enabled, your S3 bucket will be configured to serve your static website files as a website.
 You can access your website using the endpoint URL that is provided in the "Static website hosting" section of the bucket properties.
 If your website requires server-side processing or dynamic content, you may need to use a different hosting solution, such as Amazon EC2 or AWS Elastic Beanstalk.
 Overall, static website hosting in AWS S3 is a simple and cost-effective way to host static websites directly from an S3 bucket.
 It's easy to set up and can be used for a variety of use cases, such as personal websites, blogs, and small business websites.
-S3 simply serves the static website files directly from the bucket, using the bucket like a webserver by indicating the default index.html and error.html that the user provided as the entry point for the url that aws provides. s3 virtual hosted style url vs a path style url
+S3 simply serves the static website files directly from the bucket, using the bucket like a webserver by indicating the default index.html and error.html that the user provided as the entry point for the url that aws provides.

+Q: s3 virtual hosted style url vs a path style url
-In AWS S3, there are two types of URLs that can be used to access S3 objects: virtual hosted style URLs and path style URLs.
+A: In AWS S3, there are two types of URLs that can be used to access S3 objects: virtual hosted style URLs and path style URLs.
 Virtual hosted style URLs are URLs that use the BUCKET NAME as part of the domain name in the URL.
 For example, a virtual hosted style URL for an S3 object might look like this: http://mybucket.s3.amazonaws.com/myobject - Path style URLs, on the other hand, are URLs that use the bucket name as part of the PATH in the URL.
 For example, a path style URL for the same S3 object might look like this: http://s3.amazonaws.com/mybucket/myobject - Virtual hosted style URLs are generally preferred over path style URLs, as they provide better performance and scalability.
 Virtual hosted style URLs allow S3 to distribute requests across multiple servers, which can improve performance and reduce latency.
 Path style URLs, on the other hand, require S3 to route all requests through a single server, which can limit performance and scalability.

 ## ec2 (elastic compute cloud) & VPC
 Q: What are the uses of ec2